eficode-academy/helm-katas/create-a-helm-chart.md

 - `cp -v ../sentences-app/deploy/kubernetes/*.yaml sentence-app/templates/`

-Thats it - now we have a Helm chart for our sentences application.
+That's it - now we have a Helm chart for our sentences application.

 > :bulb: It is a simple Helm chart in the sense